 The trading market for our Ordinary Shares depends in part on the research and reports that securities or industry analysts publish about us, our business, our market or our competitors.
 We may not obtain research coverage by securities and industry analysts.
 If no securities or industry analysts commence coverage of our Company, the trading price for our Ordinary Shares could be negatively impacted.
-In the event we obtain securities or industry analysts who covers us publishes unfavorable research or reports or downgrades our Ordinary Shares, the price of our Ordinary Shares would likely decline.
+In the event we obtain securities or industry analyst coverage, if one or more of the analysts who covers us publishes unfavorable research or reports or downgrades our Ordinary Shares, the price of our Ordinary Shares would likely decline.
 If one or more of these analysts ceases to cover us or fails to regularly publish reports on us, interest in our Ordinary Shares could decrease, which could cause the price of our Ordinary Shares or trading volume to decline.